 \section{Introduction}

-Dataset distillation~\citep{wang2018dataset} has attracted considerable attention across various fields of computer vision~\citep{cazenavette2022distillation,cui2023scaling,yin2023squeeze} and natural language processing~\citep{sucholutsky2021soft,maekawa2023dataset}.
-This task aims to optimizing the process of condensing a massive dataset into a smaller, yet representative subset, preserving the essential features and characteristics that would allow a model to learn from scratch as effectively from the distilled dataset as it would from the original large dataset.
+Dataset distillation or condensation~\citep{wang2018dataset} has attracted considerable attention across various fields of computer vision~\citep{cazenavette2022distillation,cui2023scaling,yin2023squeeze} and natural language processing~\citep{sucholutsky2021soft,maekawa2023dataset}.
+This task aims to optimize the process of condensing a massive dataset into a smaller, yet representative subset, preserving the essential features and characteristics that would allow a model to learn from scratch as effectively from the distilled dataset as it would from the original large dataset.
 As the scale of data and models continue to grow, this {\em dataset distillation} concept becomes even more critical in the large data era, where datasets are often voluminous that they pose storage, computational, and processing challenges.
 Generally, dataset distillation can level the playing field, allowing researchers with limited computation and storage resources to participate in state-of-the-art foundational model training and application development, such as affordable ChatGPT~\citep{brown2020language,openai2023gpt4} and Stable Diffusion~\citep{rombach2022high}, in the current large data and large model regime.
-Moreover, by working with distilled datasets, there is potential to alleviate some data privacy concerns, as raw, personally identifiable data points might be excluded from the distilled version.
+Moreover, by working with distilled datasets, which are synthesized to retain the most representative information from Gaussian noise initialization through gradient optimization at a high-level abstraction instead of closely resembling the original dataset, there is potential to alleviate data privacy concerns, as raw, personally identifiable data points might be excluded from the distilled version.

 Recently, there has been a significant trend in adopting large models and large data across various research and application areas.
 Yet, many prior dataset distillation methods~\citep{wang2018dataset,zhao2020dataset,zhou2022dataset,cazenavette2022dataset,kim2022dataset,cui2023scaling} predominantly target datasets like CIFAR, Tiny-ImageNet and downsampled ImageNet-1K, finding it challenging to scale their frameworks for larger datasets, such as full ImageNet-1K~\citep{deng2009imagenet}.
 This suggests that these approaches have not fully evolved in line with contemporary advancements and dominant methodologies.